kotieno25/kotieno25.github.io/README.md

-Overview
-This portfolio website serves as a professional showcase for my (Kevin Otieno) work, skills, and projects.
+Overview: This portfolio website serves as a professional showcase for my (Kevin Otieno) work, skills, and projects.
 The responsive design ensures optimal viewing across all devices, while the clean, modern interface highlights the developer's capabilities.

 Key aspects:
 - Single-page application with smooth navigation through different sections that include